Designer Modeling through Design Style Clustering: Designer Personas

 \section{Designer Personas}

-Once we created, evaluated, and labeled the clusters, we were able to cluster and visualize the paths of a typical design session.
+Once we created, evaluated, and labeled the room style clusters, we were able to cluster and visualize the paths of a typical design session.
 Figure \ref{fig:paths-designers} presents an example of the design sessions, where we cluster each step of the design.
-This sequential process revealed that there is an interesting continuity between clusters, even capturing when a designer probably applied one of the procedural suggestions.
-Further, through this process, we could understand the progress of designers in their design process and represent their trajectory in relation to the traversed clusters rather than individual editions.
+This sequential process revealed that there is an interesting continuity between room style clusters, even capturing when a designer applied one of the procedural suggestions due to bigger steps in the room style clusters.
+Further, through this process, we could understand the progress of designers in their design process and represent their design style and trajectory in relation to the traversed room style clusters rather than individual editions.